aws/aws-sdk-rails/README.md

 for details.

-If you're running your Rails application on Amazon EC2, the AWS SDK will automatically check Amazon EC2 instance metadata for credentials.
+If you're running your Rails application on Amazon EC2, the AWS SDK will check Amazon EC2 instance metadata for credentials to load.
 Learn more:
 [IAM Roles for Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

 # Features

 ## AWS SDK uses the Rails logger

-The AWS SDK is automatically configured to use the built-in Rails logger for any SDK log output.
+The AWS SDK is configured to use the built-in Rails logger for any SDK log output.
 The logger is configured to use the `:info` log level.
 You can change the log level by setting `:log_level` in the [Aws.config](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws.html) hash.